Modernizing TBM

 Cost Pools were the first segment of the Taxonomy reviewed and updated by the Standards Committee.
 In addition to addressing Cloud consumption, the Standards Committee aimed to reflect the increasing tendency for organizations to incur costs from managed services across traditional areas of spend, such as Facilities.
 Another key change was driven by the rise in labor as a significant spend driver for many organizations.
 The update emphasizes understanding total labor count and total costs for available workforce capacity, providing more relevant insights compared to the internal versus external labor distinctions made visible in Taxonomy 4.0.

-Further refinements were made to better align the terminology and presentation of this Taxonomy layer with the practices of financial planning and analysis.
-These changes ensure that this view of the Taxonomy is more intuitive and reflective of the perspectives of those with a finance background, enhancing its utility and accuracy in planning and decision-making.
+This view of the Taxonomy is more intuitive and reflective of the perspectives of those with a finance background, enhancing its utility and accuracy in planning and decision-making.
 For example, the updates explicitly clarify that both opex and capex are understood as expense types, which was not clear in key visuals from Taxonomy 4.0.
-These and other refinements will continue to be prioritized in visuals and supporting documentation as new standards are developed.

 The updated Cost Pools align with best practice guidance from the Technology Business Management (TBM) Council, specifically tailored for your organization’s Chart of Accounts and expense account mappings.
 While your organization may not utilize every cost pool or sub-pool, it is essential to map at least one general ledger (GL) account to any cost sub-pool where you anticipate incurring significant expenses.